-I originally thought my friend was pulling my leg when they told me about Stewie, the 48.5 inch long Maine Coon cat.
+I originally thought my friend was pulling my leg when they told me about Stewie, the 48.5 inches long Maine Coon cat.
 I mean, can you even imagine how massive that cat must be?!
-So I checked ….

 It’s natural to assume that the cat grew immensely big as a result of owner intervention, however you would be wrong.
-In fact, the owner of Stewie clearly states on record that no special diet was followed at all.
-Instead, the reality is that their cat just never stopped growing, like they expected him too!
+In fact, the owner of Stewie clearly states on the record that no special diet was followed at all.
+Instead, the reality is that their cat just never stopped growing, as they expected him to!

 In 2017, the title for “longest cat of his breed” was challenged by a Maine Coon cat named ‘Omar’.
 According to his owner, this large Maine Coon measures a staggering 120cm, from his nose to the end of his tail (source), yet this cat is still not as long as Stewie!

 Omar is thought to weigh 30.87lb (14kg), which is far more than the average Maine Coon cat that usually sits within the 8 – 25lb weight bracket.

 This Maine Coon has always been fussy with his food, and kangaroo is the only meat he will eat.
 Could this Maine Coons unusual diet of raw kangaroo meat be held accountable for why he has grown so big?